davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 [**Argo Rollouts**](https://argoproj.github.io/argo-rollouts/) is a Kubernetes controller and set of CRDs which provide advanced deployment capabilities such as blue-green, canary, canary analysis, experimentation, and progressive delivery features to Kubernetes.
 In this demo we are going to use canary capabilities.

-**In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing canary deployment using Argo Rollouts.**
+**In the next steps, we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing canary deployment using Argo Rollouts.**

-Let's start with some theory...after it, we will have the **hands-on example**.
+Let's start with some theory...after that, we will have a **hands-on example**.

 ## Canary Deployment